 Treating MCC is difficult because it tends to grow and spread rapidly.
 The best approach depends on factors such as:

 - the stage, or extent, of the cancer

 - the likelihood that each approach would eradicate the cancer or lead to significant improvements

 Treatment options by stage

-While various considerations help determine the best approach to treatment, the stage of MCC is often the most important factor.
+While various considerations help determine the best approach to treatment, the stage of MCC is often the